yassineboujrada/Restaurant_Management_WebApp/README.md

 ## Overview

 The Restaurant Management WebApp is a web-based application designed to streamline and enhance the management processes of a restaurant.
-This project aims to provide a user-friendly interface for restaurant owners and staff to manage various aspects of their business, including menu items, orders, reservations, and customer information.

 ## Features